 The service was clean, tidy and free from odours.
 People's bedrooms were personalised with their own possessions, photographs and pictures.
 They were decorated as the person wished and were well maintained.
 Toilets and bathrooms were clean and had hand towels and liquid soap for people and staff to use.
 The building was well maintained.
-The main lounge had just been redecorated and refurbished and provided people with a nice environment to take part in social, therapeutic, cultural and daily living activities.
-People and relatives were complimentary about the redecoration and told us they had been involved in choosing colours and furniture.
-There was a relaxed, friendly and homely atmosphere at the service.
+Lounge areas were suitable for people to take part in social, therapeutic, cultural and daily living activities.
+There was a relaxed and friendly atmosphere at the service.